AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Results

-\cref{fig:figure6} shows which factors are associated with opinion-level AUCs.
-Our best models confirm the recency bias using a linear survey period indicator (i.e., higher accuracy in predicting opinions in more recent surveys).
-One might question whether our models exhibited a different performance in 2021 when the survey response rate was 17\%, the lowest in the history of GSS (the average response rate in the GSS was 72\%), and the survey mode was altered due to the COVID-19 pandemic.
-However, we find no significant evidence to support this conjecture.
+\cref{fig:figure10} shows which opinions are more or less predictable using the regression analysis of opinion-level AUCs.
+Focusing on retrodiction (Panel B), the strongest factor is the extent to which opinions are correlated with a seven-point political ideology (Likert: 1 = extremely liberal, 4 = moderate, 7 = extremely conservative).
+One might also question whether our models exhibited a different performance in 2021 when the survey response rate was $17\%$, the lowest in the history of GSS (the average response rate in the GSS was $72\%$), and the survey mode was altered due to the COVID-19 pandemic.
+The opinion-level regression provides little evidence for such a 2021 anomaly: missing data imputation actually shows a slightly \emph{higher} 2021 AUC ($+0.030$, $p<.05$), while retrodiction and unasked opinion prediction show no significant difference between 2021 and other years ($-0.004$ and $-0.015$, both $p>.3$).
 This also reduces our concerns about data leakage.
-Since all LLMs have been trained with text data collected until September 2021 or earlier, there is no chance that people's survey responses from 2021 have been directly leaked to the LLMs.
-The even higher accuracy of LLMs in 2021 suggests that their performance is not driven by data leakage.
-The larger sample size (i.e., the number of respondents who answer a specific survey question in the training data) is obviously associated with the larger AUC, but this sample size effect is negligible in unasked opinion prediction.
-Opinions with higher response rates show higher AUCs though they are not significant for unasked opinion prediction.
-Surveys that use split ballot designs show better performance, encouraging more active use of split ballot designs in surveys.
-One might question whether predicting opinions with multiple response options, given our binarization method, is harder than those with just two options.
-However, we find minor effects, only in the case of unasked opinion prediction models.
-The proportion of non-responses, such as refusals or inapplicable responses, is associated with the lower AUCs, highlighting the challenge of predicting opinions with fewer responses due to systematic non-responses.
+Since all LLMs have been trained with CommonCrawl data collected until September 2021 or earlier, people's survey responses from 2021 would not be directly used to pre-train LLMs.
+The slightly higher (not lower) imputation accuracy in 2021 suggests that the model's performance is not driven by data leakage.